11 Customer Acquisition Strategies For Your eCommerce Business

 High-quality product pages are essential to your eCommerce customer acquisition.
 Your customers should find all the information they need, quickly.
-People are lazy.
-Simple layouts are easier to process.
+As people are lazy, simple layouts are easier to process.

 The boots are eye-catching front and center, and buyers can click on images taken at other angles in the library off to the side.
 We can also tell exactly what others think of the boots by the star rating and reviews.
 The price is clear, and even more, they tell us that shipping is free (What a relief.
 We don’t have to wait ‘til checkout to find out!).
 Now, all we have to do is click the “add to cart” button.
-So simple.
+Isn’t it simple and convenient?

 How did Zappos help their customers?
 They created a simple layout with buttons where people expect them.
 Social elements like customer reviews and trust ratings help them because 82% of consumers say user-generated reviews are more valuable than information from the brand.
 Additionally, users are more likely to trust reviews from peers, generating an uplift in sales.